ccarabine/payrollapp/README.md

 12. As a user I need to be able to trust the application to calculate payments accurately<br>
 13. As a user I need quick painless process, in order to free up more time to be productive in other areas of my role.<br>*

-Owners stories covered:
+**Owners stories covered:**<br>
-14. I want a terminal based application containing validated Python code which allows the user to navigate the system intuitively without returning errors
+*14. I want a terminal based application containing validated Python code which allows the user to navigate the system intuitively without returning errors*

 ___
 ### **Feature 5:  Add / Amend employee details**